E-Drop/underdog/README.md

 ## Task

-1. Create screen transitions to go
+1. Create screen transitions to go from Splash to Game, from game to game over and from Game Over to Splash or Game.

 ## Links